Iḷisaġvik College

 Iḷisaġvik College ([iʎisɑʁvik]) is a public tribal land-grant community college in Utqiaġvik (formerly Barrow), Alaska.
-Operated by the North Slope Borough, a home rule government of the Iñupiat, it is the only tribally controlled college in Alaska, and it is the northernmost accredited community college in the United States.
+Operated by the North Slope Borough, a home rule government of the Iñupiat, it is the only tribal college or university in Alaska, and it is the northernmost accredited community college in the United States.
 The college is located within the boundaries of the North Slope.
 It is an 89000 sqmi region of Arctic tundra.
 It is connected to the 414 mi Dalton Highway only during the winter, by an ice road for local residents.
 The community can also be reached by plane.

 The college is a member of the American Indian Higher Education Consortium, and it offers a bachelor's degree in business administration, associate's degrees, one-year certificates, and adult education courses for GED preparation.
 In 2020, the school's Alaska Dental Therapy Educational Program became the first program in the United States to be fully accredited by the Commission on Dental Accreditation.

 History

 Iḷisaġvik College (IC) was renamed in 2005.
 It had been developed in alliance with the University of Alaska Fairbanks, beginning in 1986.
 Like other tribal colleges, it is a result of the Native American and Alaskan Native self-determination movement that expanded in late 1960s and early 1970s.
 The North Slope Borough was organized as a home rule government in 1972, and with that, the Iñupiat people took other steps toward regaining control of their culture.

 The college was created to satisfy higher education needs of Alaskan Natives and American Indians.
 IC generally serves geographically isolated populations that have no other means accessing higher education.
-Beginning in 1986, the North Slope Borough had worked with the University of Fairbanks to create the North Slope Higher Education Center.
+Beginning in 1986, the North Slope Borough had worked with the University of Alaska Fairbanks to create the North Slope Higher Education Center.

 In 1995 the Borough passed an ordinance incorporating Iḷisaġvik College as a public and independent non-profit corporation.
 The school moved to the facility previously used by the United States Naval Arctic Research Laboratory (NARL).
 In 1996, IC took over the Iñupiat Heritage Center.
 In 1997 the school changed its name to Arctic Sivunmun Iḷisaġvik College.
 It was led from 1995 to 2005 by college president, Edna Ahgeak MacLean (Iñupiat) an educator from Utqiaġvik (Barrow).
 Iḷisaġvik College was a leader in 1997 in founding the Consortium for Alaska Native Higher Education (CANHE).

 In 2005, the North Slope Borough established IC, the first, and still the only, Tribal College in the state of Alaska.
 It was federally recognized in 2007 as the 36th tribal college in the United States and designated as a land-grant college the following year.

 Presidents

 IC has been led primarily by indigenous educators, who have mostly been local Iñupiat people.
-Brooke Gondara is Northern Cheyenne, and Justina Wilhelm.
+Brooke Gondara is Northern Cheyenne, and Justina Wilhelm is half Italian, half Filipino.